 The c5.xlarge (4 vCPU) took 2min57sec to render the frame.
 The c4.4xlarge (16 vCPU) took 0min55sec to render the frame.

 How much is all this costing me?
 Most of these instance types don’t qualify for Free Tier, so I’m incurring real cost.
 Windows instances are charged per hour or per part-hour.
 These tests typically took 10 minutes per instance type.
 Looking at London prices with Windows:

-* c5.4xlarge is cheaper : $1.544 per Hour
+Notes: * c5.4xlarge is cheaper : $1.544 per Hour

 Further work involves automating the build of the machine using CloudFormation, and testing a render using a graphics-card instance.

 Dremel Idea Builder will load 3D files in .STL and .OBJ format, and will write them to the 3D20 via USB cable.
 Idea Builder has limited slicing features, and doesn’t allow the addition of supports or rafts.
 It can read proprietary .g3drem files and .3dremel files.